May pleads for 'urgent' post-Brexit EU security deal

 "But as a country outside the European Union, we will have our own sovereign legal order, so the European Court of Justice will no longer have jurisdiction in the United Kingdom."

-May last year irked many European peers when she suggested that Britain, the biggest military power in the bloc and a nuclear-armed NATO member, might hold back on security cooperation if it could not get a good trade deal once it quits the EU's single market and customs union.
+May has in the past drawn criticism for appearing to link security -- in which Britain is a major player -- with her hopes for a new trade deal with the EU.

-But there was no hint of that in Saturday's address, the latest in a clutch of speeches by senior British officials as the government faces pressure to clarify its ambitions for Brexit.
+But there was no hint of that in Saturday's address, the latest in a clutch of speeches by senior British officials recently as the government seeks to clarify its ambitions for Brexit.

-EU negotiator Michel Barnier warned last week that there were still "substantial disagreements" with Britain on a post-Brexit transition period to ease the pain of the split.
+EU negotiator Michel Barnier warned last week that there were "substantial disagreements" with Britain on a post-Brexit transition period.

-"Things would be so much easier if you stayed," Munich Security Conference chairman Wolfgang Ischinger quipped after May's speech, drawing applause.

-May replied: "There's no question of a second referendum or going back on that vote."
+May's comments came a day after the heads of key British, French and German spy agencies warned in a rare joint appearance that intelligence sharing and cooperation must continue even after Britain leaves the EU.